 Why careful valuation matters in this situation

-In mergers and demergers, the key issue is often not one single price but robust value relationships, proper delineation, and consistent treatment of opportunities, risks, and synergies.
+In mergers and demergers, the central issue is often not a single price but a marginal quota or value relation.

 What typically matters most